maragraziani/concept_discovery_svd/README.md

 This repo contains the implementation of the CDISCO toolkit proposed in the paper "Uncovering Unique Concept Vectors through Latent Space Decomposition", published in Transactions in Machine Learning Research in 2023.

-The central question of this work is: Given a representation of a complex model such as its deep latent space, is this already an interpretable version?
-If not, is an interpretable representation of deep spaces a compressed representation of the original space?
+Achieving broader interpretability with concept vectors requires a reverse engineering approach that focuses on automating concept identification.
+The central question here is: Given a representation of a complex model such as its deep latent space spanned by individual neurons, is this already an interpretable version?
+If not, can we find a different description of this space that aligns with semantically distinct and unique concepts?
 We propose to analyze the latent space of a deep neural network with Singular Value Decomposition, to discover a new representation of the space that best describes "what the model has learnt".
-By reweighting the singular vectors with a gradient-informed ranking, we identify directions in the latent space carrying the most relevant information for the model outcome.
+This novel framework merges factorization, clustering of the latent space and output-sensitivity analyses.
+As a result, we are able to isolate directions in the latent space that respond to well-distinguishable, unique concepts.

 ### Functionalities